-With the release of the film fast approaching, 20th Century Fox has unleashed this “let’s Go” TV spot for ‘X-Men: Days of Future Past.’
+With the red carpet premiere for ‘X-Men: Days of Future Past’ set to kick off tonight from 7pm ET (4pm PT/12am GMT) at the Jacob K. Javits Center in New York City, 20th Century Fox has made available the following video link below to stream the event as it unfolds.
 Acting as a sequel to both ‘X-Men: The Last Stand’ and ‘X-Men: First Class,’ ‘X-Men: Days of Future Past’ includes cast members from both: Hugh Jackman, Patrick Stewart, Ian McKellen, Halle Berry, Shawn Ashmore, Ellen Page, and Daniel Cudmore return from ‘X-Men: The Last Stand,’ while James McAvoy, Michael Fassbender, Jennifer Lawrence, Nicholas Hoult and Lucas Till return from ‘X-Men: First Class.’

 From Warner Bros Pictures comes this first clip from Lana and Andy Wachowski’s ‘Jupiter Ascending,’ showcasing Mila Kunis and Channing Tatum.
 Co-starring the likes of Sean Bean, Eddie Redmayne, Gugu Mbatha-Raw, Douglas Booth, Tuppence Middleton, Doona Bae, James D’Arcy and Tim Pigott-Smith, the film opens on July 18th.